anchore/enterprise-client-go/README.md

 Modified from https://github.com/anchore/client-go.
 Based on generated code.
 No executables provided, only intended for use as a library in other projects.

-To pull the swagger definition and re-generate all client go code:
+To pull the swagger definition and re-generate all client go code, update `ENTERPRISE_REF` in the Makefile to point to the desired enterprise commit.
+Then run the following to regenerate the client:
 ```bash
 make
 ```